MaggGomes/flask/esof/docs/assignment5.md

    <img src=https://github.com/rodavoce/flask/blob/development/esof/res/KeepUnitInterfacesSmall.png>
 </p>

-It's  true that some methods in Flask required a considerable amount of argumentes, soo the evaluation its correct. the amount of arguments should be reduced, to turn the fuction easier to use and maintain.
+It's  true that some methods in Flask required a considerable amount of arguments, soo the evaluation its correct. the amount of arguments should be reduced, to make the fuction easier to use and maintain.
 One soluction is to group the information in apropiated structures.